Rental Property Insurance for Landlords: Costs & Coverage 2023

 Ways To Reduce Your Rental Property Insurance Costs

-There are steps you can take that may help reduce the cost of your premium on your rental property.
+When it comes to your insurance premium, while some factors are beyond your control, such as where the rental property is located, you can also take several steps to help reduce the cost of your premium on your rental property.
 These include:

-- Reducing vacancy by only renting your property to long-term tenants.
-Vacant home insurance is additional coverage you can purchase for an added cost.
+- Reducing vacancy by only renting your property to long-term tenants: Keep in mind you can also purchase vacant home insurance for an added cost if you need it.

 Rental Property Insurance Coverage

-Rental property insurance, or landlord insurance, isn’t only for homes.
-If you own condos or even an apartment building, this coverage is essential.
-It matters because landlord insurance provides coverage for you in multiple ways:
+Landlord insurance isn’t simply for residential homes.
+If you own condos or an apartment building, this coverage is essential.
+If you own a property that you rent out to others, then you need rental property insurance.
+It matters because landlord insurance provides coverage in multiple ways:

 - Liability: Along with property coverage, landlord insurance includes liability.
 If you fail to fix a leaky toilet and a tenant or guest slips and falls on the water and is injured, you could be found liable for their medical bills.